Internship Program

 Internship Experience

-An internship (also known as experiential learning) is a work experience that is either directly related to your major field of study or your career interest.
+An internship (also known as experiential learning) is an experience that is either directly related to your major field of study or your career interest.
 Internships are an opportunity to develop your skills and knowledge under the supervision of a professional.
-The Internship and Career Center facilitates a campus-wide internship program.
-All internships, both credit and non-credit, can be taken for Transcript Notation with completion of required evaluation reports submitted through Handshake.
-The notation briefly describes the nature and location of the internship experience.
-Questions pertaining to Transcript Notation may be directed to the Internship & Career Center.
+The Career Center facilitates a campus-wide internship program.
+All internships, both credit and non-credit, can qualify for Transcript Notation.
+The requirements submitted through Handshake include completed evaluation reports and a timesheet to verify the student's hours.
+The notation on your transcript briefly describes the nature and location of the internship experience.
+Direct questions regarding Transcript Notation to the Career Center.

 Course Credit